fredericbonnet/helena/docs/src/helena-dialect/dicts.spec.md

   # => [dict (a b c d)]
   ```

-- ✅ should convert key-value blocks to maps
+- ✅ should convert key-value blocks to dictionaries

   Blocks are also accepted; the block is evaluated in an empty scope
   and the resulting key-value tuple is used for creation.